-Icefalls from aircraft are relatively rare.
-In comparison to the number of flights in UK airspace – over 2 million a year, which is about 5,200 flights a day – an average of only 25 icefalls are reported a year.
-This page tells you how to report an icefall.
+Ice falls from aircraft are relatively rare.
+In comparison to the number of flights in UK airspace – over 2.5 million a year, an average of only 25 ice falls are reported a year.
+This page tells you how to report an ice fall.

-It is usually assumed that large pieces of ice falling from the sky are aviation related.
-Indeed the majority of reported icefall occurrences come from people living under or near the approach paths to major airports.
-Icefalls from aircraft are however relatively rare.
-In comparison to the 2 million flights a year in UK airspace, which is about 5,200 flights a day, only around 25 icefalls are reported a year.
-Some of these instances may occur because ice, which has naturally formed on the fuselage in higher altitudes, breaks off as the aircraft descends into warmer air.
+It is usually assumed that ice falling from the sky is aviation related, however ice falls from aircraft are considered to be relatively rare.
+In comparison to the 2.5 million flights a year in UK airspace, approximately 25 ice falls per year are reported to the CAA.
+Some of these instances may occur because ice which has naturally formed on an aircraft at higher altitudes breaks off as it descends into warmer air.

 Occasionally, there are reports of discoloured ice which may carry an odour.
 This could originate from a leak from a faulty seal on a hose socket which is used to load/unload liquid from the aircraft when on the ground.
 It should be noted that all toilet waste is held within the aircraft and collected after landing by special vehicles during the preparation for the next flight.

-The CAA has no liability for damage which may be caused to property as a result of an icefall, and a reporter should initially contact their insurance company in relation to any claim.
+The CAA has no liability for damage which may be caused as a result of an ice fall and a reporter should initially contact their insurance company in relation to any claim.

 Although the UK CAA is not responsible for the oversight of foreign aircraft which arrive and depart from our airports daily, inspections of foreign registered aircraft are undertaken on behalf of the Department for Transport.
 Further information can be found at the following links;

-In the first instance, Email firstname.lastname@example.org providing as much detail as possible about the event.
-Such details must include the time, location, damage to property, injuries to persons, and a description of the ice (including its approximate mass, colour and any odour).
+To report an ice fall email firstname.lastname@example.org providing as much detail as possible about the event.
+Such details should include the time, location, damage to property, injuries to persons, and a description of the ice (including its approximate mass, colour and any odour).
 The reporter's name and telephone number should also be included.
 Associated photographs can be emailed as attachments.